joebew42/joebew42.github.io/_posts/2020-11-03-essence-and-learning-in-code.markdown

 <!--more-->

-It has been a while since I started to try the [Slicing Functionality: Alternate paths](https://xp123.com/articles/slicing-functionality-alternate-paths/) strategy while doing TDD on a few Code Katas.
+It has been a while since I started to practice the [Slicing Functionality: Alternate paths](https://xp123.com/articles/slicing-functionality-alternate-paths/) strategy while doing TDD on a few Code Katas.

 In his article, [William Wake](https://twitter.com/wwake) describes a strategy that might be handy when it comes to understanding _how to split a project into several parts_ (e.g. user stories), instead of tackling it as a whole.